Kanoog/Discover-Art/README.md

 - Rapid Prototyping: Json-server enables rapid prototyping by providing a quick and simple way to create a functioning API with dummy data.
 This allowed us to focus on building the front-end functionality without worrying about complex back-end integration.

-- Front-end and Back-end Separation: Using json-server, we could decouple the front-end and back-end development processes.

-- Easy Setup and Configuration: Json-server is easy to set up and configure.
-It requires minimal dependencies and can be installed as a package using npm.
-Json-server also provides a simple JSON-based configuration file where routes and data can be defined.

-- Client-Side Development: Json-server is client-side based, meaning it can be run locally without the need for server-side infrastructure.
-This made it convenient for us to work on our local machines without the need for complex server setups.

-- Learning and Testing: Json-server is an excellent tool for learning and testing API interactions.

 # What are the lessons learned from doing this project?